 Many gardeners are frightened by the running bamboo species which send out rhizomes that may travel for several feet.
 These are the culprits of bamboo’s bad reputation among western gardeners.
 Fortunately, running bamboo can be contained.
 Clumping bamboo has a different type of rhizome growth that results in the rhizome being very short and, sometimes, almost bulbous.
 The bamboo that grow only inches away from the center of the plant with densely clustered culms are called clumping bamboo.
-In basic terms, the spreading or running bamboo are found in the more temperate climates.
+In basic terms, the running bamboo is found in the more temperate climates.
 The clumping bamboo is of more tropical origin.
-The open grove spreading bamboo is what you may see in photographs of people walking through a forest of bamboo.
+The open grove running bamboo is what you may see in photographs of people walking through a forest of bamboo.
 Clumping bamboo forms tight thickets of canes that are impossible to walk into without cutting your way through first.
 Most are not very attractive.
-These are the well behaved bamboo that stay put when planted.
-The spreading bamboo will easily form an attractive grove.
+They tend to be well behaved bamboo that spread much more slowly than the running varieties.
+The running bamboo will easily form an attractive grove.
 The best way to enjoy spreading bamboo in the garden is in pots above ground or in a designated area with the bamboo contained by rhizome barrier.

 Although any grass fertilizer can be used with bamboo, Bamboo Giant Fertilizer and Supplement has all the microingredients needed specifically by bamboo for long term health.
 In Japan, tests revealed three times the growth on regularly fertilized groves to unfertilized ones.
 Fertilizing the bamboo two or three times per year will keep it healthy but for dramatic growth, use Bamboo fertilizer and supplement every time you water!
 Of course bamboo just loves composted manures of any kind, just don’t overdo it!
 The ground must breath or the roots will rot.
 Our supplement will also make your bamboo more resistant to aphids.